LaeekAhmed/hospital-management-system/README.md

 ## Hospital-Management-System
-- DB management system made with python-tkinter & SQLite
+- Data-Base management system made with python-tkinter & SQLite
 - UI improved using customTkinter module.
-- Includes basic features like adding, deleting and updating records as well as features like room allocation, employee registration, bill generator and more.
+- Includes basic features like adding, deleting and updating records as well as features like room allocation, employee/patient registration, bill generator and more.

-### Steps to Run ;
+- ### Steps to Run ;
 - intall a code-editor pref.
 VS Code
 - install python
 - try running `pip -V` or `python -V` in the terminal